 Elite Fam Insider – $12,000

-I know I said there’s only 3 paid products & technically there is, this product basically just bundles all three of them together so if you have the money right from the start you can get Impact Advanced, Masters & a full year of TEC for $12,000.
+I know I said there are only 3 paid products & technically there is, this product basically just bundles all three of them together so if you have the money right from the start you can get Impact Advanced, Masters & a full year of TEC for $12,000.

 Being honest, most people who are looking into Tecademics are looking to promote Tecademics itself because somebody’s got them hooked on the idea of being able to sell high-ticket products & earn whopping $1,000+ commissions.